 Like the case of other countries, the patterns of ODA received by Sudan reflect, to a large extent, the economic, political and social circumstances that the country had undergone.
-Specifically, the amounts of aid received rise when the country exposed to economic, political and social instability and shrink when the reverse is hold.
-For instance, during the period followed the independence in which the country had enjoyed a relatively good economic performance, ODA inflows were at minimum.
-During the 1970s, although the economic performance was deteriorated compared to the 1960s period, the net ODA inflows decreased and, as Figure 1 indicates, troughed in the year 1970.
-Undoubtedly, the reason behind the contract in the ODA inflows was the dominance of the socialist believes that branded the first two years of May regime.
-However, after the abortion of cough arranged by communists in the 1971 and the elimination of communist cadres from government, ODA began to increase significantly.
-Moreover, the positive political developments at that time such as signing peace agreement with southern rebels in 1972 gave big push to the ODA inflows into the country.
+Specifically, the amounts of aid received rise when the country exposes to instability and shrink when the reverse is hold.
+For instance, during the period followed independence in which the country had enjoyed a relatively good economic performance, ODA inflows were at minimum.
+During the 1970s, the net ODA inflows decreased and, as Figure 1 indicates, troughed in the 1970.
+Undoubtedly, the reason behind the decline of ODA inflows was the dominance of the socialist believes branded the first two years of May regime.
+However, after the abortion of cough arranged by communists in the 1971 and the elimination of communists from government, ODA began to increase.

-Driven by donors' humanitarian concerns, the country's ODA record has improved significantly with the incidence of natural disasters such as, floods and droughts.
-The period of 1980s, particularly the years 1984 and 1985, the country was hit by one of the toughest waves of drought, has witnessed one of the historical peak of ODA inflows.
-Similarly, and as Figure 1 shows, ODA inflows appeared to be affected by the political developments prevailing in the country.
+Driven by donors' humanitarian concerns, the country's ODA record has improved significantly with the incidence of natural disasters.
+The period of the 1980s, in which the country was hit by one of the toughest waves of drought, has witnessed one of the historical peaks of ODA inflows.
+Similarly, and as Figure 1 shows, ODA inflows has been affected by the political developments prevailing in the country.
 For example, at the beginning of the 1990s when Sudan became vulnerable in its international relations, the ODA registered its lowest records.
 In contrast, in 2000s, when the country conducted national conciliations and attempted to pacify its connections with the rest of the world, ODA has increased considerably.
 Agreeing with this argument, the signature of the General Peace Agreement between government of Sudan and Sudan People Liberation Movement (SPLM) in 2005 qualified the country to be one of the notable destinations for the ODA in SSA region.
-As can be read from Figure 1, these changes in the political atmosphere led the country to register its second peak in terms of ODA reception.
-In general, it can be concluded that aid inflows into Sudan were coincided with the occurrence of natural disasters in 1980s as well as the political changes occurred in the 1970s, the 1990s and the 2000s.
+As can be read from Figure 1, these changes in political atmosphere led the country to register its second peak in terms of ODA reception.